Ohio Levaquin Lawyer reviews antibiotics injuries and aortic aneurysms for plaintiffs nationwide

 An FDA adverse reaction database involving Levaquin shows tens of thousands of complaints from 1997 to present date.
-Contact a Levaquin Lawyer to discuss your specific injury.
+Contact an Ohio Levaquin Lawyer to discuss your specific injury.

 Any patient taking like Levaquin could be at risk of developing cardiac issues like aortic dissection.
 Evidence suggests the duration of drug therapy may be a factor, but adverse side effects have been reported even after the first dose.

 In 2015, a study of 1.7 million patients, published in the BMJ Open medical journal, found that within 30 days of finishing a course of treatment, patients who received fluoroquinolones like Levaquin were more than two times more likely to experience aortic aneurysm than other patients.

 Levaquin (levofloxacin) is a broad spectrum antibiotic commonly used to treat a wide variety of bacterial infections, including the following:

 • Skin infection

 Symptoms of Aortic Dissection

 Research from the University of Toronto, which found that fluoroquinolone use is associated with an increased risk of aortic aneurysm, suggests more prudent use of the antibiotics could avoid countless aortic aneurysms.

 The research team concluded: “Our data suggest that fluoroquinolone prescriptions can contribute acutely to aneurysm progression and rupture.”